karloscarweber/kowfm25/_posts/2024-11-19-the-wren-programming-language.markdown

 This is where the design of the language and it's syntax begin to have consequences.
 What do we want to make easy in a language?
 And what are the consequences for making something easy.

 Anyways.
 I really like Wren, and I'm excited to see where that language goes.
 It is a bit restricted from what I'd like to do.
 Classes can't be reopened, method and function calling is explicit, which is nice, but restricts certain patterns.
 The compiler is single pass which means that complicated features like optional parens are not feasible.

 ## My Goal

 Kona is intended for building UIs and interfaces on the web.
 A general purpose programming language, sure, but focused on a single platform.
-That focus means that syntax limitations, and in effect the design of the language, needs to be reconsidered at every step. i'm aiming for a multipass compiler to give some more complicated syntax features.
+That focus means that syntax limitations, and in effect the design of the language, needs to be reconsidered at every step. i'm aiming for a multi-pass compiler to give some more complicated syntax features.
 Built in JSON, and HTML parsing.
 Built in HTML templates, Builders, class reopening, functions as first class citizens, and object tree diffing.

 The target is the web, a Programming language VM as a WASM module that listens to and interacts with the webpage through the available APIs.
 We'll see how far I get.